 [ Back to Top ]

-Fredonia is pleased to provide special services for individuals with Special Needs/disabilities.
+Fredonia is pleased to provide special accommodations for individuals with special needs.
 However, this balcony-level seating is limited and available on a first-come, first-served basis.
-Please plan to arrive early in order to secure Special Needs Seating.
+Please plan to arrive early in order to secure special needs seating.

-Due to limited capacity, only one member of your party will be permitted to accompany the individual with Special Needs in the reserved seating section.
-Please also note that each entrant into the arena must have his/her own individual ticket (from the original four tickets given to each graduate).
-For example, if the disabled person requires an attendant, both must have a color-coded ticket for entry.
+Due to limited space, only one member of your party will be permitted to accompany the individual with special needs in the reserved seating section.
+Please also note that each entrant into the venue must have their own ticket (from the original 4 tickets given to each graduate).
+For example, if the person with special needs requires an attendant, both must have a color-coded ticket for entry.
 There are no special tickets for special needs guests - tickets must come from the student's initial allotment.

-- There will be special volunteers on the balcony to assist you in finding Special Needs Seating when you enter the arena.
+- There will be special volunteers on the balcony to assist you in finding special needs seating when you enter the venue.

-- A valid handicapped parking tag/license/sticker will be honored for parking close to the arena.
-Due to the Rockefeller Arts Center renovation/addition construction, handicapped parking will be limited.
-We encourage people to park in the double-tiered parking lot on Ring Road near the clock tower, or the lot adjacent to University Stadium, and use the shuttle buses provided to travel to the arena.
-There is a wide paved path from the University Stadium lot to the fieldhouse.
+- We encourage people to park in the double-tiered parking lot on Ring Road near the clock tower, or the lot adjacent to University Stadium, and use the shuttle bus provided to be transported to the venue.

 [ Back to Top ]